 When you eat less than you need and you lose weight, your body goes into a starvation mode.
 To save energy, your metabolism slows down.

-When you're done fasting and you go back to your usual diet, you may regain the weight you lost, and then some.
+When you're done fasting and go back to your usual diet, you may regain the weight you lost and then some.

-On a fast, your body adjusts by curbing your appetite, so you will feel less hungry at first.
-But once you have stopped fasting, your appetite revs back up.
+On a fast, your body adjusts by curbing your appetite, so you feel less hungry at first.
+But once you stop fasting, your appetite revs back up.
 You may feel hungrier and be more likely to overeat.

-In one study, people who fasted every other day shed weight, even when they ate all they wanted on days when they weren't fasting.
+In one study, people who fasted every other day lost weight, even when they ate all they wanted on days when they weren't fasting.
 But the weight loss didn't last over time.

 Is Fasting Safe?

-Fasting for a few days probably won't hurt most people who are healthy, provided they don't get dehydrated.
-But fasting for long periods of time is bad for you.
+Fasting for a few days probably won't hurt most healthy people, provided they don't get dehydrated.

-Your body needs vitamins, minerals, and other nutrients from food to stay healthy.
-If you don't get enough, you can have symptoms such as fatigue, dizziness, constipation, dehydration, and not being able to tolerate cold temperatures.
-Fasting too long can be life-threatening.
+Your body needs vitamins, minerals, and other nutrients from foods to stay healthy.
+If you don't get enough, you can have symptoms such as fatigue, dizziness, constipation, dehydration, and being unable to tolerate cold temperatures.

-Other people who should not fast include women who are pregnant or breastfeeding, anyone with a chronic disease, the elderly, and children.
+Other people who shouldn't fast include those who are pregnant or breastfeeding, anyone with a chronic disease, older people, and children.

-Before you go on a new diet, particularly one that involves fasting, ask your doctor if it's a good choice for you.
+Always check with your doctor before starting any new diet or cleanse.
 You can also ask your doctor for a referral to a registered dietitian, who can show you how to design a healthy eating plan.